somecho/utility-scripts/README.md

 # Somē's utility scripts

 Here are some utility scripts I wrote for myself.
 At first I wrote the scripts in a shell scripting language.
 But then I discovered [Babashka](https://github.com/babashka/babashka) and I love Clojure.
 I decided to port all the scripts to Clojure instead.
 You will need [Babashka](https://github.com/babashka/babashka) to run these scripts.
-These are helper tools for [Clj](https://clojure.org/guides/deps_and_cli), [Ledger](https://github.com/ledger/ledger) and [Taskwarrior](https://github.com/GothenburgBitFactory/taskwarrior).
+These are helper tools for [Clj](https://clojure.org/guides/deps_and_cli), Java, [Ledger](https://github.com/ledger/ledger) and [Taskwarrior](https://github.com/GothenburgBitFactory/taskwarrior).

 ### [Scripts](#scripts) included:
 1. [cljminimal](#cljminimal) - creates an ultra barebones deps.edn [clj](https://clojure.org/guides/deps_and_cli) project for quick hacking